 1) Global Consumer Choice Compact Waiver – also called the Rhode Island Comprehensive Demonstration, this program is intended to prevent and delay nursing home placement of seniors.
 Benefits include personal care assistance, personal emergency response systems, home/vehicle modifications, meal delivery, adult day care, respite care, and more.
 This waiver also allows for consumer direction, which allows program participants to choose the caregiver of their liking, including their adult children.

-2) Shared Living Program – also referred to as the Caregiver Homes Program, this program is a benefit under the RI Global Consumer Choice Compact Waiver, which is mentioned above.
+2) Shared Living Program – also referred to as the Caregiver Homes Program or RIte @ Home, this program is a benefit under the RI Global Consumer Choice Compact Waiver, which is mentioned above.
 Also a nursing home diversion program, program participants move in with a caregiver, who may be a relative or friend, and the individual provides personal care assistance for the program participant.
 Other benefits include transportation, adult day care, and chore services.